PAPERS, PRE-PRINTS, REVIEWS

 Nature Methods 2010 May;7(5):391-93.
 PDF Abstract on Medline Supporting Info.

-Streptavidin binds to the vitamin biotin with one of the
+Streptavidin binds to the vitamin biotin with one of the strongest

-chromosome segregation.
-(Traptavidin protein and plasmids
+(Traptavidin protein and plasmids available.)

 Separating speed and ability to displace roadblocks during DNA translocation by FtsK.